foundryservices/snpOracle/README.md

 Foundry Digital is launching the Foundry S&P 500 Oracle.
 This subnet incentivizes accurate short term price forecasts of the S&P 500 during market trading hours.

 Miners use Neural Network model architectures to perform short term price predictions on the S&P 500.
+All models and input data must be open sourced on HuggingFace to receive emissions.

 Validators store price forecasts for the S&P 500 and compare these predictions against the true price of the S&P 500 as the predictions mature.